 Programs participants are Company's top managers who fulfilled the program criteria and have accepted participation in the designated time frame.

-The expenses incurred by the Company related to the Variable II programs and the new LTI share-based program are shown within Long-term incentive programs (see note 14 and 17).
+The expenses incurred by the Company related to the programs described above are shown within Long-term incentive programs (see note 14 and 17).

 30. EVENTS AFTER THE FINANCIAL STATEMENT DATE